PacktPublishing/Effective-Angular/README.md

 Have a look at the [Nx Console extensions](https://nx.dev/nx-console).
 It provides autocomplete support, a UI for exploring and running tasks & generators, and more!
 Available for VSCode, IntelliJ and comes with a LSP for Vim users.

+## Errata
+If you have purchased the book, please note the following correction:
+* In some instances, where you see **»** in the code snippets, it should be replaced with **"** for correct syntax.
+We apologize for any confusion caused by this oversight.